yyosifov/image-viewer/README.md

 - Supports all image files a browser does
 - Runs cross-platform.
 Mainly useful for OS X though.

-# Features by version

-- v1.1.0 - What's New?
-  - Improve UI to center the content of the images better
-  - Add rotate to clockwise/anti-clockwise with Up and Down arrows
-  - Add Full Screen in the View or CmdOrCtrl+F
-  - Exit Full Screen with ESC key
-- v1.0.0
-  - Open a Directory and browse it's images
-  - Open an Image File and browse the images inside the same directory
-  - Fast navigation through the images via Left/Right keyboard buttons
-  - Rotate an image clockwise/anti-clockwise (Up-Arrow/Down-Arrow)
-  - Save/Move the image to a new location

 # Preview

 - OS X: